RobinMLi/DCS-CDU-Display/README.md

 Detail is here: https://forum.arduino.cc/index.php?topic=366304.0

-The default 5x7 font has been modified to handle the special charactor from A-10C CDU display.
+The default 5x7 font has been modified to handle the special character from A-10C CDU display.

+glcdfont_cdu.c is the modified font file, use it to replace the default glcdfont.c font file in Adafruit_GFX library.
+DCS_CDU_DISPLAY.ino is the ardunio sketch.